The Award

 Dan Saladino

-The winner of the Jane Grigson Trust award 2019 was:
+The winner of the Jane Grigson Trust Sous Chef Award 2019 was:

 Dan Saladino: The Ark of Taste